gasigo/FlowRIBs/README.md

-# flow-ribs
+# Flow RIBs
-An architectural pattern based on Uber's RIBs.
+An architectural pattern based on Uber's RIBs but using MVP communication flow.